Lemon Curd

 Fresh bread and lemon curd and I am a happy bunny!!!!
-It is so versatile you can eat on fresh bread, on a fresh scone, add to biscuits or put it in a delicious cake.
+It is so versatile you can eat it on fresh bread, on a fresh scone, add to biscuits or put it in a delicious cake.
 It is pretty easy to make and really worth the effort.

 Lemon Curd